Electrification of processes: an effective lever for decarbonizing industry

 Source: Dametis

 Replacing fossil fuels with hydrogen is also a solution.
 It could be said that this is an indirect electrification of processes.
-Indeed, to achieve decarbonization goals, the hydrogen used must itself be decarbonized.
+Indeed, to achieve industrial decarbonization goals, the hydrogen used must itself be decarbonized.
 Therefore, it must not be produced from fossil fuels (such as natural gas steam reforming), as is mostly the case worldwide currently, but by electrolysis, with the electrolyzers themselves powered by decarbonized electricity.
-This solution is technically viable, but the market is nascent, and little decarbonized hydrogen is currently available.
+This solution is technically viable, but the market is still emerging, and currently, there is a limited availability of green hydrogen.